 An area defined in the dfs2 file will have the same water level as in the corresponding cross section and the areas do thereby not need to be directly connected with the river through the bathymetry.
 4.1.6 Output The output mesh determines the output resolution of the 2D flood map.
 It can be same as 2D result input, bathymetry or customized which is default.
 In case of customized the numbers 'Max. element area' and 'Max. number of nodes' are used.
 The map area is the area of interest and output will only be calculated for this area.
 Output is always as dfsu, but it is possible to additionally select dfs2 which is generated based on the dfsu output.
 The coordinate system specified in the Map View Properties menu will be used by the output file.
 The output file will cover the time frame of the 1D input file.
 The output will always have equidistant time steps.
 The output time step is defined like this. - 1.
-Only 1D result input. - (a) If the 1D input has equidistant time steps the output time steps will be as input. - (b) If the 1D input has adaptive time steps:

-The start time will be the same as the result file's start time.
+Only 1D result input. - (a) If the 1D input has equidistant time steps the output time steps will be as input. - (b) If the 1D input has adaptive time steps: The start time will be the same as the result file's start time.
 It will have the same number of time steps as the result file.
 TimeStepInSeconds is defined like ((ResultData.EndTime - ResultData.StartTime).TotalSeconds) / (NumberOf-TimeSteps - 1) 2.
 Combined 1D and 2D result input.

 If both 1D and 2D result files were used, the output time steps will use the time steps from the file that have the shortest time steps.
 4.2 Hazard Mapping This tool post processes 2 dimensional results files (dfs2 and dfsu).
-It computes additional outputs such as hazard, times, etc. 4.2.1 Input The 2-dimensional results file (dfs2 or dfsu) should contain (H, P, Q) items for dfs2 and (Surface Elevation, Total water depth, Current speed) for dfsu files.
+It computes additional outputs such as hazard, times, etc. 4.2.1 Input The 2-dimensional dfs2 result file should contain only the items (H, P, Q) and have the Data Type set to 1.
+The 2-dimensional dfsu result file should contain the items Surface Elevation, Total water depth and Current speed.

 Select the Hazard calculation method from the following options

 - Hazard (v, h)

-- Hazard (v \ h)
+- Hazard (v h)

 - UK Methods

 - Italian method

 Hazard calculation method

 Hazard (v, h)

 For each dfs2 cell or dfsu element, the tool will read the depth and the speed values and look up the corresponding hazard value from the parameter table.
-In this table rows are water velocities in m/s and columns are water depths in meters.
+In this table rows are water velocities in m/s and columns are water depths in meters

 For this method, hazard is classified into categories, corresponding to given ranges of current speed and water depths.
 Values of current speed provided in the table (first column) and depth (first row) represent the lower value of this range.
 For instance, for the example illustrated below, the hazard will be assigned the value 1 whenever the current speed will be between 0 and 1 m/s and the water depth between 0.2 and 0.4 m.

-Figure 4.2 Example of parameter table for Hazard (v, h) Hazard (v \ h) For each dfs2 cell or dfsu element, the tool will multiply the depth and the speed values and look up the corresponding hazard value from the parameter table.
-In this table each column is a different set of speed\depth and its corresponding hazard value.
+Figure 4.2 Example of parameter table for Hazard (v, h) Hazard (v h) For each dfs2 cell or dfsu element, the tool will multiply the depth and the speed values and look up the corresponding hazard value from the parameter table.
+In this table each column is a different set of speeddepth and its corresponding hazard value.
+16

-Figure 4.3 Example of parameter table for Hazard (v \ h) UK Methods
+Figure 4.3 Example of parameter table for Hazard (v h) UK Methods